shreyasdpatil/Digital-Image-Processing/Edge detection and digital halftoning/Readme.md

 2. Matlab R2016b is preferable or higher.

 Usage:
-1. To run Canny edge detection put all images in CannyStill folder and use the following command:
+1. To run Canny edge detection put all images in CannyStill folder.

-2. To run
+2. To run other edge detection methods, put all images in same folder as the source files.
+   Example usage:
+   g++ filename.cpp -o filename
+   ./filename input_image.raw output_image.raw BytesPerPixel width height
+3. To run structured edge detection and evaluation insert all input images in edges-master folder.
+Execute edgesDemo.m for edge detection and                                                                                                                                 new_edgeeval.m for evaluation.